 Professional buyers the world over are almost always measured and rewarded on cost savings - not value created.
 So a sellers' best route to achieving higher prices and margins include:

 - Are you talking with buyers' internal stakeholders BEFORE you have to talk with the buyer?
 Most Buyers who graduate from our Procurement Negotiation Training complain that managing their internal stakeholders is their single biggest challenge.
 If this is news to you, as it is for most sales professionals, allow that to sink in for a moment.
-Buyers seldom own the budget, so build a close relationship with whomever controls their budget.
+Buyers seldom own the budget, so build a close relationship with whoever controls their budget.
 Build your relationships long before your negotiation cycle starts; as many buyers wisely will restrict your communication with their stakeholders when it's time to talk commercial terms.

 - Figure out if they're willing and able to switch to your competitors.
 If they can't switch, then maintain or even raise your price and stay firm.
 This is what Best Alternative to a Negotiated Agreement is all about.

 - Ask questions to figure out your customer's areas of PAIN.
 Then sell into their pain.
 Your customers almost always buy to solve problems, not to achieve a bright new future.
 For this reason, most sales training methodologies focus on the customers' pain.
 Sales training frameworks that talk about selling into pain include: Solution Selling, SPIN Selling, Challenger Sales and Strategic Selling.
 So it's no surprise that our Sales Negotiation Training courses teach you how to achieve higher margins by marrying your customers' problems to your solutions.